 To summarise whether or not it is still possible to get a 95% mortgage… yes it is, however, your options are limited.

 To speak with a professional Mortgage Advisor in Birmingham and to get our expert opinion, get in touch with Birminghammoneyman.
 We have been in the mortgage game for over 20 years now and have lots of experience with pointing customers in the right direction.
-Choosing the right option is much harder when you are doing everything on your own, which is why your Mortgage Broker in Birmingham is here to help from 8am-10pm, 7 days a week.
+Choosing the right option is much harder when you are doing everything on your own, which is why your Mortgage Broker in Birmingham is here to help 7 days a week.
 We hope to hear from you soon!